Sandalots/LocalAgent/README.md

    pip install -r requirements.txt
    ```

-3. **Place paper code in the correct directory if paper is known not to have an embedded linked repo link:**
+3. **Place paper code in the correct directory if paper is known not to have an embedded linked repo link, as in the current input target case:**
    - Put the `supplementary_material` directory inside `paper_source_code/`
    - Final structure: `paper_source_code/supplementary_material/`